22 Mar 4 Key Phases of Product Design

 4. Handover phase

-In the final stage of our product design, we generate project documentation including 2D drawings and source files of the final models that will enable your manufacturer to produce the parts and understand the assembly.
-Sometimes there will be feedback from the manufacturer about some aspects of the design, which might require making some changes.
-Once this process is finished, we hand it over and then it’s in the hands of the manufacturer to produce it according to our drawings and supply you with the final assembly.
+In the final stage of our product design, we generate project documentation including 2D drawings and source files of the final models that will enable the manufacturer to produce the parts and understand the assembly.
+Sometimes there will be feedback from the manufacturer about some aspects of the design, which might require making amendments.

-So, here we have it.
 This is, more or less, the process of developing the product’s design.
 Sometimes, the project requires the industrial designer’s supervision over the manufacturing process or assistance in the post-manufacturing and marketing stage.
-However, most of the time the work ends with the handover, where the development of the product design is finalised.
+It depends on the project, as every one is unique.